Why San Ramon

 What are San Ramon price ranges in 2026?

 Single-family in older central San Ramon (1970s-1990s) typically runs $1.4M-$1.9M.
-Master-planned east San Ramon (Windemere, Gale Ranch) runs $1.6M-$2.5M plus active Mello-Roos $4K-$8K per year.
+Master-planned east San Ramon (Windemere, Gale Ranch) runs $1.6M-$2.5M plus an active Mello-Roos special tax (a per-parcel tax funding a Community Facilities District, or CFD) that varies tract to tract, so pull the current annual levy for the specific parcel and add it to carrying cost.
 Bishop Ranch / Crow Canyon corridor estate inventory pushes past $2.5M.
 Condos and townhomes city-wide run $700K-$1M.

 San Ramon vs Dublin vs Pleasanton?